 Less chance for corruption

-The dictator selects the member of the government
+The dictator selects a member of the government

 In a dictatorship, citizens can rest easy knowing that their leader personally selected those who would run the government.
-There is no a chance of an uneducated or unqualified person taking office because these leaders are frequently raised within the system and have been cultivated for it since early childhood.
-A dictatorship can maintain stability without running the risk of being overthrown by outside forces with sich assurance from the ruling elite.
+There is no chance of an uneducated or unqualified person taking office because these leaders are frequently raised within the system and have been cultivated for it since early childhood.
+A dictatorship can maintain stability without running the risk of being overthrown by outside forces, with sich assurance of the ruling elite.

 Efficiency